 Steps Involved In the Claims Process

 It takes between several months and a few years for the claim process to reach completion.
-The reason the claim process takes too long is that insurance providers tend to deal with the lowest-paying claims first.
+The reason the claim process takes so long is that insurance providers tend to deal with the lowest-paying claims first.
 If an accident victim settles for lower compensation than he or she is eligible for, the victim will receive the money faster.
 If he or she stands firm and demands maximum compensation, the insurer may try to force the victim into submission by intentionally slowing down the claims process.
 The following are the key steps of the claim process:

 The investigation step is a period of collecting information.
 It involves obtaining and reviewing witness statements, police reports, and medical records to develop a compelling case on both sides.